Consolefire/jdbc-json-extension/README.md

 ## The Intent
+Need to read data from a root table along with it's dependents in a `one-to-*` relations.

 __Given__
 - Sakila's Film Database.
 - Fetch a Film (by ID) with its Categoris and Actors data